Linux admin notes - health and statistics

 However, when there are continuous reports (that are not crashy yet), this would lead to a consistently high rate of hardware interrupts, which ends up taking away unnecessarily much of a CPU's time -- an interrupt storm.
 To avoid the associated slowdown, the kernel code switches CMCI communication to polling instead (fetching chunks at a time, and at the cost of them arriving a little later), until the report rate is low again. (see log fragment above)

-If the last thing in your logs before a freeze/panic is a CMCI storm message, that's probably due to uncorrectable memory errors, that OS logs may not mention because the kernel chose to panic before that could be written.
+If the last thing in your logs before a freeze/panic is a CMCI storm message, that's probably due to hitting an uncorrectable memory error soon after. : The OS logs may not mention it because the kernel chose to panic before that could be written.

 If your BIOS keeps recent EDAC messages, that will be a more reliable source.

-If you suspect memory issues, consider running memtest86 or similar.
+If you do suspect memory issues, consider running memtest86 or similar.

 And/or: on the next bootup, watch a terminal doing dmesg -w and try to reproduce, maybe by running run a user-space memtester (not as thorough - you can only check RAM that isn't allocated yet).
 If a CMCI storm message is the last thing you see in the logs before a freeze or panic, your RAM is suspect.